casper-ecosystem/cep-78-enhanced-nft/README.md

 Ownership of NFTs within a CEP-78 contract now exists within a series of `pages`, consisting of 1,000 tokens each.
 When installing an instance of the CEP-78 contract on global state, the user determines the total token supply.
 This, in turn, determines the maximum number of pages, i.e., a 10,000 token collection would be made up of ten pages numbered 0 through 9.

-When registering as an owner and minting an NFT, the contract creates a `page_table` dictionary for that account.
+When registering as an owner and minting an NFT, the contract creates a `page_table` dictionary for the minting account or contract.
 This dictionary consists of a series of `Boolean` values amounting to the total number of pages in the collection.
 In our 10,000 token example, this would be 10 `boolean` values set to false.

 Upon minting the token, the user will pay for a page allocation.
-This adds them to the `page` dictionary, in which each entry corresponds to a specific account that owns tokens within that page.
-That account's entry in the `page` dictionary will consist of 1,000 `page_address` boolean values set to false upon allocation, and the minting of any given token in that page will set the `page_address` bit to `True`.
+This adds them to the `page` dictionary, in which each entry corresponds to a specific account or contract that owns tokens within that page.
+That account or contract's entry in the `page` dictionary will consist of 1,000 `page_address` boolean values set to false upon allocation, and the minting of any given token in that page will set the `page_address` bit to `True`.

-In addition, that account's `page_table` will be updated by marking the corresponding page number's boolean value as `True`.
+In addition, that account or contract's `page_table` will be updated by marking the corresponding page number's boolean value as `True`.

 As an example, consider a new user minting their first NFT with a given CEP-78 contract set to a maximum number of 10,000 tokens.
 They are minting the 2,350th token within that collection.
 The following sequence of events would occur: